bgsulz/bgsulz.github.io/docs/pages/about.markdown

 - and more!

 #### Logic Pro
-Learned 2013; original compositions.
+Compositions.
 I used Logic for:
 - Videogamey instrumental album [_The Loop_]({% post_url /projects/2016-07-01-loop %})
 - Instrumental compilation ["!"]({% post_url /projects/2018-07-01-exclamation-mark %})
 - and more!